 To submit your enrollment deposit (only $500), you’ll need your PID number, located on your admissions virtual letter.

 Every organization has its own procedures, guidance, and recommendations.
-We’ve compiled this highly useful information into our MAC Student Handbook which you’ll receive shortly after admission.
-In this document, you’ll learn more about academic courses, logistics, and student support.
+We’ve compiled this highly useful information into our MAC Student Handbook.
+You’ll learn more about academic courses, logistics, and student support.
 We’ve included nearly everything in this informative guide.
+This document is updated regularly and the most recent version is available for you.
+Log in to access it on the Application Status page, which includes the Student Handbook in the Enrollment Reply Form.

 For highly important additional information, please view this FAQ document.